Academic Enrichment Fund

 Applications will be reviewed and ranked by the Academic Enrichment Fund Committee.
 Prioritization will be based on a project’s:

-- Likelihood of enhancing our knowledge of disease, clinical practice, patient safety or quality of care
+- Likelihood of enhancing our knowledge of disease, clinical practice, patient safety or quality of care.

-- Feasibility within a justified budget
+- Feasibility within a justified budget and timeline of the award period.

-- Likelihood of promoting the applicant’s and/or Seattle Children’s academic status
+- Likelihood of promoting the applicant’s and/or Seattle Children’s academic status.

 Award Terms and Conditions